Button batteries

 Keep out of reach

-Store spare button batteries in a cupboard out of children's reach and dispose of used button batteries immediately.
+Keep spare button batteries locked away out of children’s reach and dispose of used button batteries appropriately.

-Flat batteries can still be dangerous because they contain enough charge to generate an electrical current once ingested.
+Flat batteries can still be dangerous because they contain enough charge to generate an electrical current once ingested/inserted.

 Seek immediate medical attention